Melbourne's TMJ & Jaw Pain Treatment Specialists

 What to Expect at Your Assessment

-Initial Shoulder Assessment
+Initial TMJ Assessment

-- Scapular movement and postural assessment
+- Cervical spine and postural examination

-- Clear diagnosis with explanation of findings
+- Clear diagnosis with explanation of contributing factors

 - Customised treatment plan with realistic timeline

-- Immediate hands-on treatment
+- Immediate hands-on treatment to begin relief

 Follow-Up Treatment Sessions